Department of English

 Author Meet

-Performance and Songs as the confluence of Music and Literature – A talk by the musician Mr. Kabir Chattopadhyay
+Performance and Songs as the Confluence of Music” by Kabir Chattopadhyay

 “I Bet You Can Draw Cartoons” – Workshop by singer and cartoonist Upal Sengupta on Cartoons Workshop on Cartooning